-Bulgarians head to polls to elect parliament for eighth time in 5 years
+Bulgarians head to polls for eighth time in five years

 - list 2 of 2Bulgaria elections: Who’s running and what’s at stake?

-Sunday’s vote is significant as it could bring to power a left-leaning, pro-Russian former president Rumen Radev – just days after Hungarian voters rejected the authoritarian policies and global far-right movement of Viktor Orban, who cultivated close ties with Russian President Vladimir Putin.
+Sunday’s vote is significant as it could bring to power a left-leaning, pro-Russian former president Rumen Radev – just days after voters in Hungary rejected the authoritarian policies and global far-right movement of Viktor Orban, who cultivated close ties with Russian President Vladimir Putin.

-The December protests drew hundreds of thousands, mainly young people, to the streets.
+The December protests drew hundreds of thousands of mainly young people to the streets.
 The protesters called for an independent judiciary to tackle widespread corruption.

-Radev, a former air force general, has said he wants to rid the country of its “oligarchic governance model” and backed anti-corruption protests in late 2025 that brought down the conservative-backed government.
+Radev, a former air force general, has said he wants to rid the country of its “oligarchic governance model” and backed anti-corruption protests late last year that brought down the conservative-backed government.

-He has has advocated for renewing ties with Russia and slammed sending military aid to Ukraine, resigned from the mostly ceremonial presidency in January, to launch a bid to lead the government as prime minister.
+He has advocated for renewing ties with Russia and criticised sending military aid to Ukraine.
+He resigned from the mainly ceremonial presidency in January to launch his bid to lead the government as prime minister.

-He leads newly formed centre-left grouping Progressive Bulgaria, with opinion polls before Sunday’s vote suggesting the bloc could gain 35 percent of the vote.
+He leads the newly formed centre-left grouping, Progressive Bulgaria.
+Opinion polls before Sunday’s vote suggested it could gain 35 percent of votes.

-Since 2021, the nation of 6.5 million has struggled with fragmented parliaments that produced weak governments, none of which managed to survive more than a year before being brought down by street protests or backroom deals in parliament.
+Since 2021, the nation of 6.5 million has struggled with fragmented parliaments that produced weak governments.
+None managed to survive more than a year before being brought down by street protests or backroom deals in parliament.